1993, Karl Sims

 Genetic Images is a media installation in which visitors can interactively "evolve" abstract still images.
 A supercomputer generates and displays 16 images on an arc of screens.
 Visitors stand on sensors in front of the most aesthetically pleasing images to select which ones will survive and reproduce to make the next generation.

-It has been exhibited at the Centre Georges Pompidou, Paris, Ars Electronica, Linz, and the Interactive Media Festival, Los Angeles.
+It has been exhibited at the Centre Georges Pompidou in Paris, Ars Electronica in Linz, Austria, and the Interactive Media Festival in Los Angeles.

 Review by Kevin Kelly, Wired Sept.
 1994.

 Review by George Fifield, Art New England, Feb/March 1994.

 The following essay about Genetic Images is from the Centre Georges Pompidou Revue Virtuelle Notebook 5, 1993: